 Our learning environment is guided by residents' voices.
 You'll serve on our program committees as an agent of change, keeping our program dynamic and current.
 Town halls, focus groups, and resident feedback lead to program enhancements that leave a strong legacy for future generations of learners.

-- We have a detailed, week-long Department of Medicine-specific orientation before beginning the intern year.
-This has proven to be a nice way for our interns to get to know one another and the program leadership.
-During these sessions we help each intern plan ahead of time how she/he will approach the first couple rotations.
+- A detailed, week-long Department of Medicine-specific orientation before the PG-1 year allows interns to get to know one another and the program leadership, and plan approaches for the first few rotations.

 - Each summer we have a focused intern lecture series to introduce interns to common problems seen on the wards and on call.

 - We also have a comprehensive Internal Medicine didactic lecture series for interns that takes place 2 hours per week over the course of the entire year at a time when the senior residents can stay on the wards.
 These are video captured.

 - Department of Medicine Grand Rounds occurs weekly and is given by both prestigious visiting speakers as well as UW faculty who are leaders in their field.

 - All didactic sessions are video captured and stored on the department's intranet for future reference.

 - We offer Morning Report four times weekly at UW and also at the VA hospital.
 They are interactive sessions led by the chief resident, and while there are faculty present every day, most of the contribution comes in the form of discussion among residents.
 Residents from all three classes attend and participate in morning report.

 - Intern Morning Report occurs once weekly.
 It is an intern-only discussion, allowing for a comfortable environment to enhance learning and question-asking, and is led by the program director.

 - Tissue Conference is a monthly "unknown", case-based, clinical pathological conference given by residents, a fellow, a faculty member, and the Radiology and Pathology departments.